liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/07-converting-legacy-applications-to-modules.markdown

 ![Figure 1: Once you've connected to your Liferay instance in your Gogo shell prompt, run *lb* to list your new converted modules.](../../images/deploy-converted-modules.png)

 This tutorial guided you with converting your legacy application to modules for Liferay 7.0.
-You first created a client (*-web) module, that holds your applications portlet classes and UI.
-Then you created your implemenation module and generated your application's services using Service Builder.
+You first created a client (\*-web) module that holds your application's portlet classes and UI.
+Then you created your implementation module and generated your application's services and the API module using Service Builder.
 Next, you wired your modules together by declaring their dependencies on one another.
 Lastly, you built your modules and deployed them to your Liferay instance.
 Great job!

 ## Related Topics [](id=related-topics)